 Once the scanning and evaluation is complete, you will have the following build artifacts and reports in the workspace

-You can then install the plugin via the Jenkins UI, or by copying it into $JENKINS_HOME/plugins.
+Once built, install the sysdig-secure.hpi plugin via the Jenkins UI or by copying it into $JENKINS_HOME/plugins.